CCA-Public/digital-archives-manual/guides/stabilization.md

   * Delete extraneous copies of files from Digital Shipping Space, BitCurator workstations, etc.
   * Send request to Digital Archives Technician for the files to be localized to Dark Archive.
 * **Digital Archives Technician: Update location**
-  * Add "Dark archive" as location to accession (versement) record.
+  * Add "Dark archive" as a container to the accession record in ArchivesSpace.
 * **Digital Archivist: Assess**
   * During or after processing, Digital Archivist assess media for artefactual value and confirm with Associate Director, Collection.
 There are three possible results to this assessment:
     * Media have artefactual value and will be kept permanently at CCA in their entirety.